 How much can you lower your cost of living?
+Learn how to think like the Super-Niche and create your very own personal New World Order.
 How much money does it cost you to live?
 Sounds like a simple question doesn’t it?
 Ask somebody who makes $2,000/month and they will tell you that it takes $2,100/month to live, and if they only made just a little more money all of their financial problems would be solved.
 If you asked the same question to somebody who earns $5,000/month they will tell you that it takes $5,500/month to live.
 Ask somebody who makes $100,000/year and they will tell you that it takes $150,000/year to live.
 In fact you can ask just about anybody and they will tell you that if they made just a little more income than they are currently earning that would allow them to live comfortably.
 Interesting isn’t it?

 What is the real answer?
 How much does it actually cost to live?
 I am assuming here that you are at least 18 years old and thus an adult, which means that you are responsible for supporting yourself.
 So what is the real answer?
 Are you ready?
 The real correct answer is zero.
 ZERO!
 You can live with absolutely no cost if you choose.
 Anything you spend above zero is voluntary, it is totally discretionary.
 Do you think that I am wrong?
 Off my rocker?
 Delusional?
 Do you want proof that I am right?

 I’m Dan Baker, and I teach you how I was able to be so successful in both the photography and video businesses, with what I call the Super-Niche.
 The world today is changing rapidly, with the future uncertain.
 Everybody is wondering just what the New World Order will be.
 I decided to create my very own personal New World Order, to become totally prepared, to not only survive, but to thrive, no matter what the future brings.